 Online: Our online edition contains items from the Wakefield Express and, often, notes about local events; contributions from local people and groups; recordings of local meetings; and local interviews.

 This version is available via a number of online channels:- a player on this website; a telephone number; any Alex enabled player; a smartphone app; and through the British Wireless for the Blind Fund’s Bumblebee and Sonata players.
 Please see our ‘Get Wakefield Talking Newspaper‘ page for further details about how to access the online version.

 The online version usually lasts about seventy minutes and is available from midday every Saturday.

-In addition to our standard items, the USB stick version also includes every week audio copies of three national magazines such as People’s Friend, BBC History, Good Housekeeping, Readers Digest and National Geographic.
+Through the post: In addition to the online articles, our USB stick version each week also includes audio copies of three national magazines such as People’s Friend, BBC History, Good Housekeeping, Readers Digest and National Geographic.

 If you prefer to listen to an audio description of our Newspaper, please click on the play button below:-